 It had been decided that the beauty, climate and farm to table movement of living in a wine growing region would be essential for these two foodies.
 Ever since they have lived in beautiful wine growing regions such as Paso Robles and Monterey, and now West Sonoma County.
 Their passion for food and wine, and a crazed notion to be in the wine business led them to join forces in Satyre Wines, where they are so far fooled that their partners in wine have at least a half decent palate.

-When not schlepping wine, you can find these two hanging out on their beautiful property with their three horses, two Aussie cattle dogs Levi and Rosie (who love when Thea comes to play!), and cooking up a storm.
+When not schlepping wine, you can find these two hanging out on their beautiful property with their three horses, two Aussie cattle dogs Levi and Rosie (who love when Thea & Addy come to play!), and cooking up a storm.

 After moving to Tahoe in the late 1990’s to pursue his dream of Olympic Freestyle Skiing, Jeff inevitably landed in the perfect "work nights and play days" industry of restaurants.
 This is where wine was first introduced to the Jaegarmeister drinking future winemaker.
 Fast-forward through a failed ski career, thirteen years in restaurants, a narrow escape from opening a brick and mortar wine shop in New York, and, Jeff found himself as a "mature" student in the UC Davis Viticulture and Enology program.
-Post-graduation, a short stint at Merry Edwards and Long Meadow Ranch in St. Helena, CA, led to a position at the esteemed Dutton-Goldfield Winery where Jeff is currently the Associate Winemaker.
+Post-graduation, a short stint at Merry Edwards and Long Meadow Ranch in St. Helena, CA, led to a position at the esteemed Dutton-Goldfield Winery where Jeff was the Associate Winemaker.
+Currently Jeff is the winemaker for Sugarloaf Custom Crush where Satyre wines are made.
 Concurrently, Jeff was able to fool a young couple with hope and dreams in their hearts of starting their own label that I had some wisdom to offer in this venture.
-And it is why this bio currently sits on the Satyre Wine website.
+And it is why this bio currently sits on the Satyre Wines website.
 Enjoy the fruits of their labor guided by my likely-flawed winemaking ideologies.

 Thea & Addy

-Our sweet Aussie girls are at their happiest in the vineyards following Dad as he works, chasing rabbits or birds, or digging a really cool hole.
+Our sweet Aussie girls are at their happiest in the vineyards, chasing rabbits or birds, or digging a really cool hole.
 They are a ham when hosting guests and love EVERYONE, they will always ask for a little love.
 Meet Thea & Addy at the vineyard house when you come and visit, you will love them as much as we do.

 Thea, our first vineyard pup, was named after Amalthea, who was a Greek Goddess sometimes depicted as a goat.
 For a herding breed this seemed appropriate, and we love her so much we also named our very first release, our 2015 Amalthea rose after her!
 Thea likes to think she is the boss of the vineyard... well she probably is.